filecoin-project/specs/src/algorithms/crypto/randomness.md

 title: "Randomness"
 ---

+TODO: clean up stale .id/.go files

 {{<label randomness>}}

 Randomness is used throughout the protocol in order to generate values and extend the blockchain.
-Random values are drawn from the {{<sref ticket_chain>}} and appropriately formatted for usage.
+Random values are drawn from a {{<sref drand>}} beacon and appropriately formatted for usage.
 We describe this formatting below.

 ## Encoding On-chain data for randomness

-Entropy from the ticket-chain can be combined with other values to generate necessary randomness that can be specific to (eg) a given miner address or epoch.
+Entropy from the drand beacon can be combined with other values to generate necessary randomness that can be specific to (eg) a given miner address or epoch.
 To be used as part of entropy, these values are combined in objects that can then be CBOR-serialized according to their algebraic datatypes.